codam-coding-college/MLX42/docs/Textures.md

 ## Textures vs Images

-There might be a bit of confusing at first between what an image and a texture is.
+There might be a bit of confusion at first between what an image and a texture is.

 Textures:
 * Can be interpreted as a painters "color palette".